Renters insurance prices vary but often are between $12 and $18 per month. Prices vary by location and also vary based upon

 Almost anything can be covered with a renters policy.
 The more expensive things that are covered, the more it will cost.

-There are additional renters coverage you can get for a dog or other animal.
+There is additional renters coverage you can get for a dog or other animal.
 This will protect both the renter and the landlord in case the animal causes damage or bites someone.
 Adding this to the policy and also the type of animal can affect the price

 Typically renter’s insurance policy deductibles range from $500 to $2000.
 The higher the deductible then the lower the premium price will be.